section-engineering-education/engineering-education/content/articles/api-with-prisma-and-node/index.md

 This command will create a folder within the root of your project called `prisma`.
 Within this folder, is a file called `schema.prisma`.
 This file will contain our configuration for the prisma in this project.
 The command also creates a `.env` file.

-A .env file is typically used to store sensitive values you wouldn't want public like keys, and secret tokens or even encryption secrets, it is best practice to add it in your `.gitignore` file.
+A `.env` file is typically used to store sensitive values you wouldn't want public like keys, and secret tokens or even encryption secrets, it is best practice to add it in your `.gitignore` file.

-### Connecting to Postgres
+### Step 2 : Connecting to Postgres

 This article already assumes that you have postgress already setup on your machine and will not go through that.